zhengzhenxian/Repun/README.md

   -c CTG_NAME, --ctg_name CTG_NAME
                         The name of the contigs to be processed.
 Split by ',' for multiple contigs.
                         Default: all contigs will be processed.
   --bed_fn BED_FN       Path to a BED file.
-Execute RU only in the provided BED regions.
+Execute Repun only in the provided BED regions.
   --region REGION       A region to be processed.
 Format: `ctg_name:start-end` (start is 1-based).
   --min_af MIN_AF       Minimal AF required for a variant to be called.
 Default: 0.08.
   --min_coverage MIN_COVERAGE